Northgate, North Dakota

 Inhabited as of 5/10

-Northgate is a fascinating near-ghost town right on the Canadian border, northwest of Minot.
+Northgate is a fascinating near-ghost town right on the Canadian border, about 70 miles northwest of Minot.
 It was originally founded one mile to the north, but moved one mile south to it’s present site.
 While the original townsite retained the name North Gate (with a space) this town was renamed North Gate South, and then re-dubbed Northgate when the post office was established in 1914.

 The road to the east of Northgate is the highway which formerly functioned as the port of entry, but it is now closed and well-posted by US Customs and Immigration.
 The new border crossing is about a half mile west.